Resurrection (1980 film): Critical response

+Accolades

 Home media

-Resurrection was released on DVD in 2010 as part of the Universal Vault Series of DVD-on-Demand titles.
-A Blu-ray version followed in 2019.
+Resurrection was released on VHS by Universal Pictures in 1990, and on DVD as part of the Universal Vault Series of DVD-on-Demand titles in 2010.
+The film was released for the first time on Blu-ray on November 5, 2019.

-A restored version of the film from a new 2K scan will be released on Blu-ray with new special features by Australian label Via Vision Entertainment (Imprint) on February 22, 2023.
+A restored version of the film from a new 2K scan was released on region free Blu-ray by Australian label Via Vision Entertainment (Imprint) on February 22, 2023.
+Among the special features produced for the release is newly recorded interviews with star Ellen Burstyn and film historian Kat Ellinger, an audio commentary by author and film historian Lee Gambin, and a limited edition slipcase on the first 1,500 copies produced.

 In other media

 Book

 A novelization was written by George Gipe and released in 1980.

 Television

-The film was remade for television in 1999.
-Also titled Resurrection, it was directed by Stephen Gyllenhaal and stars Dana Delany.
+Resurrection was remade for television and broadcast on ABC on March 15, 1999.
+It was directed by Stephen Gyllenhaal and stars Dana Delany, with Nick Chinlund, Brenda Fricker, and Rita Moreno in supporting roles.